walid-mashal/telecom-knowledge-base/README.md

 Refers to the value of a prepaid recharge or service bundle.
 It represents fixed amounts like 50, 100, or 500 AFN used for mobile top-ups, data, SMS, or voice packs.
 Denominations are commonly used in scratch cards, digital recharges, and mobile apps.

 Summary: Fixed recharge values like 50, 100, or 500 AFN used for mobile top-ups.

+## CDR (Call Detail Record)

+A CDR logs voice call or SMS details such as caller, receiver, duration, time, and call status.
+CDR is used for: Billing, call tracking, and analytics.

+## Rated CDR

+Rated CDR is a type of Call Detail Record (CDR) that has been processed by a rating engine and contains the charges calculated for a specific communication event.
+Rated CDR contains billing information such as call costs, rates, taxes, and is used for billing and financial purposes.

+## XDR (eXtended Detail Record)

+An XDR records data and multimedia usage (e.g., internet, video streaming), offering more detail than a CDR.
+XDR is used for: Billing complex services and data analytics.

+## EDR (Event Detail Record)

+An EDR logs any network events, such as logins, SMS, handovers, or policy changes.
+EDR is used for: Network monitoring, security, and service assurance.

 ## IMSI (International Mobile Subscriber Identity)